1d51/mv-mod-loader/README.md

 The one exception, in the current implementation, are mods that include other plugins.
 Those need to have the contents of their `www/js` folder installed separately.

 ## Known Issues
 - A heavily modded game can take up to several minutes to launch for the first time.
-After that, it will take a few more seconds than normal.
+After that, it will only take a few more seconds than normal to launch.
 - The plugin can't currently handle loading other plugins.
 Files inside the `www/js` folder of a mod will be ignored.